Interior Eigensolver Based on Rational Filter with Composite rule: Introduction

 Methods for non-Hermitian generalized eigenvalue problems have been developed for decades.
 The QZ method~\cite{QZ} is a popular one in practice for dense and small-to-medium scale matrices.
 When a sparse and large-scale matrix is considered, iterative methods~\cite{Lehoucq1998ARPACKUG, krylovschur} are preferred.

-Among iterative methods, many adopt the combination of a contour-based filter and the subspace iteration, e.g., Sakurai-Sugiura~(SS) method~\cite{SAKURAI} and variants of FEAST method~\cite{FEASTorigin, li2021interior}.
+Among iterative methods, many adopt the combination of a contour-based filter and the subspace iteration, e.g., Sakurai-Sugiura~(SS) method~\cite{SAKURAI} and variants of FEAST method~\cite{li2021interior, FEASTorigin}.
 The original SS method suffers from numerical instability due to the ill-conditioned Hankel matrix.
-Then Sakurai and Sugiura proposes CIRR~\cite{10.11650/twjm/1500405869}, which uses Rayleigh-Ritz projection to avoid the explicit usage of the momentum and block version SS method~\cite{IKEGAMI20101927}.
+Then Sakurai and Sugiura propose CIRR~\cite{CIRR}, which uses Rayleigh-Ritz projection to avoid the explicit usage of the momentum and block version SS method~\cite{IKEGAMI20101927}.
 The number of linear systems therein is reduced, and so is the order of the Hankel matrix.
-The FEAST method originally proposed for Hermitian matrices is extended to non-Hermitian matrices and results in many variants, dual FEAST~\cite{dualFEAST}, BFEAST~\cite{BFEAST}, HFEAST~\cite{HFEAST}, etc. For all the contour-based filters or rational filters in the methods above, the convergence and convergence rate highly depend on the locations and weights of poles.
-Although the trapezoidal quadrature leads to a good convergence behavior~\cite{dualFEAST}, its optimality remains unknown for non-Hermitian matrices.
-In this paper, we discuss the optimality of the trapezoidal quadrature and its composite rule property.
-On the top of the property, we propose interior eigensolvers for non-Hermitian generalized eigenvalue problems.
+The FEAST method originally proposed for Hermitian matrices is extended to non-Hermitian matrices and results in many variants, dual FEAST~\cite{dualFEAST}, BFEAST~\cite{BFEAST}, HFEAST~\cite{HFEAST}, etc.